-Tree is usually up to 2+m high.
-Bark is smooth with light lenticels.
-The simple Leaves have sharp, fine serrations.
-The bisexual, actinomorphic, yellow Flowers: to 2cm wide.
+Tree usually up to 2+m high.
+Bark smooth with lenticels.
+Simple Leaves with serrations.
+Bisexual, actinomorphic, yellow Flowers: to 2cm wide.
 Calyx yellow, accrescent to red.
 Fruits: small 1-Seeded drupes on the now red receptacle.

 Ochna serrulata, Ochna atropurpurea.

 Common names: Carnival Ochna, Carnival Redwood, Small-leaf Plane, Mickey Mouse bush.